When searching the library databases and the Web, try these terms:

 Define your topic--What do you mean by ideal feminine beauty?
 Who decides what is "ideal"?

-For help thinking through this topic, try these overview articles from the Gale Virtual Reference Library.
+For help thinking through this topic, try these overview articles from the Gale eBooks.
 See below for a link to the database, or just click on one of the articles to read it.